guilhermesimoes/guilhermesimoes.github.io/_posts/2023-05-16-service-class-vs-service-module.md

 \*Assuming only one method / function of the service is used

-I plan to make a more compelling argument in a follow-up post.
+I believe I make a more compelling argument in the post ["Classes Considered Harmful"].
 But I hope this is enough to at least make you think about your own services.

 [^1]: I used the [terser] minifier because its [REPL] is very easy to use and shows the total size of the code.

 [^2]: There _are_ ways to minify private properties and methods (see Timokhov's [ts-transformer-minify-privates] and [ts-transformer-properties-rename], for example).
 But they are [fraught with peril].

+["Classes Considered Harmful"]: 2025-11-23-classes-considered-harmful-when-authoring-a-js-lib.md
 [terser]: https://terser.org/
 [REPL]: https://try.terser.org/
 [ts-transformer-minify-privates]: https://github.com/timocov/ts-transformer-minify-privates